 The walk back to Castlelaw Farm was a gentle and nearly flat walk along the edge of a field – a well-earned end after starting with the climb to Allermuir.
 But as this was my last summer walk, and it wasn’t even 2 pm, there was time for another quick adventure.

 And so, it was off to the Old Pentland Cemetery for a little look around.
 Like the rest of the day’s adventures, it was a repeat visit for me.
 But it was my friend’s first visit and as it tied in with an earlier summer’s walk to Rullion Green, it seemed a fitting end to the season.
 And I do enjoy disused cemeteries, so there’s that!

 One of the things I really enjoyed about the day’s adventure was that, despite being “old” adventures that I’ve enjoyed in the past, I was constantly entertained by “new” experiences.
 That’s what happens when you take different routes, explore during different seasons, and enjoy different company.

 I suppose that it’s time to think about autumnal adventures now.
 Maybe a nice woodland walk where I can enjoy the changing colours of the trees.
-Or maybe I can head up into the hills again in to visit the memorial site of a WWII plane crash on Hare Hill.
+Or maybe I can head up into the hills again to visit the memorial site of a WWII plane crash on Hare Hill (added: I made it to Hare Hill).
 Of course, there’s also the site of the old Woodhouselea Castle to explore (few ruins remain hidden in the trees).
 It was the predecessor to the Woodhouselea mansion.
 Yes, summer might be (nearly) over, but that doesn’t mean that the adventures will end!